Security Light Installation Cost

 How Much Does Security Light Installation Cost?

 For most homes, the cost to install security lights comes in at around £300.
-The final price depends on the type of light you choose, how many you’re having fitted, and how tricky they are to wire in.
+The final price to supply and fit depends on the type of light you choose, how many you’re having fitted, and how tricky they are to wire in.

 For example, floodlights will cost around £80 to £180 to install, whereas motion sensor lights can cost about £90 to £500.
 On average, you can expect to pay somewhere between £80 and £1,100 for outdoor security lights.